Bad Education (2019 film): Critical response

 Peter Travers of Rolling Stone described Jackman's work as "a career-best performance from a movie star with a genuine actor's depth and range" and the script as "devilishly clever and detailed".
 Ben Kenigsberg of The New York Times chose the film as the publication's critic's pick and praised Finley's composition, Makowsky's dialogue, the set decoration, Abels' "jarring, percussive score", and Jackman's "darkly charismatic" performance.

 David Ehrlich of IndieWire commended Makowsky's script as a "well-calculated masterclass in narrative economy".
 Jake Coyle of the Associated Press compared the film's tone and story favorably to Alexander Payne's 1999 film Election.
 Coyle also singled out Janney's performance as sliding "into the movie so perfectly that it feels more like she came first and the film was sensibly built around her".

 Frank Tassone spoke admiringly about Jackman and Janney's performances.
 He noted that Jackman "did a very good job playing me.
 Especially at the end, when I walk out of prison and I see what I lost.
 That really hit home for me.
 Because I did lose all of that."

 TV ratings

-On its first televised airing, Bad Education scored an .18 rating in the 18–49 demographic.
+On its first televised airing, Bad Education scored a 0.18 rating in the 18–49 demographic.